gillesboisson/blender-probes-export/readme.md

 Blender probes is blender plugin allowing to precompute reflectance, indirect luminance from blender and export data for use in external engine.
 It is based on blender probes object (reflection cubemap and irradiance grid) which has been design for blender eevee internal engine but not allowing baked data export.

+Probe export is done in 2 phases
+- Rendering : use Blender cycle engine tu render probes
+- Packing  : use Blender opengl API to compute irradiance and reflectance and pack data in texture sheet

 ### Rendering